YutongWangUMich/CorGI/README.md

 # corgi: Correlation matrix singular value Gap Inflation

 CorGI a gene filter for comparative analysis between two single-cell RNAseq datasets.
-Conceptually, CorGI selects genes that highlight the _shared heterogenity_ in both datasets while rejecting genes that contributes to _batch effect_.
+Conceptually, CorGI selects genes that highlight the _shared heterogenity_ in both datasets while rejecting genes that contributes to _batch effects_.

 For example, PCA run on _genes selected by CorGI_ can remove the "batch effect" between mouse and human pre-implantation embryogenesis: